lunohodov/monarch/README.md

 Let's start with an example.

 Suppose we have designed a system where users have first and last names.
-Time passes and it becomes clear this is [wrong][3].
+Time passes and it becomes clear this is [wrong][falsehoods-names].
 Now, we want to put things right and come up with the following plan:

 1. Add a `name` column to `users` table to hold person's full name.